ck0pnu0/quiz-app/README.md

 ✅ Score calculation and result view
 ✅ Responsive and accessible design
 ✅ Modular architecture with reusable components
-✅ Basic state management with Signals or RxJS
+⏳ TODO: Basic state management with Signals or RxJS
-✅ (Planned) Admin mode to add/edit quizzes
+⏳ TODO: (Planned) Admin mode to add/edit quizzes

 ---